Sasuke (TV series): 1995–1997: concept revision and Kinniku Banzuke

 Through 1995, TBS received a high volume of inquiries from amateur athletes and members of the public expressing interest in competing on future installments of Sportsman No. 1.
 TBS and Higuchi made the decision to keep only professional athletes in Sportsman No. 1, instead launching a sister program named Kinniku Banzuke which would allow members of the public to compete via public auditions.

 A pilot season of Kinniku Banzuke began airing at 1:15am JST on July 8, 1995 as a series of eleven 30 minute pilot episodes.
 TBS believed that it would be an ideal late night program, as it would be a niche program targeting adult men already interested in athletics.
-These episodes saw Sit-ups, Push-ups, and Vaulting return from Sportsman.
-Qualification rounds were toured to Tohoku, Kansai, Okinawa, Hokuriku, Hokkaido and Kyushu, were the top athletes would then be invited to a final competition in Yokohama at the end of the season.
+These episodes saw sit-ups, push-ups, and vaulting return from Sportsman.
+Qualification rounds toured to Tohoku, Kansai, Okinawa, Hokuriku, Hokkaido and Kyushu, where the top athletes would then be invited to a final competition in Yokohama at the end of the season.

 The series became an unprecedented hit, with record high viewership despite the late broadcast time.
 This was attributed to several factors; family and friends of competitors tuned in to cheer them on, women tuned in due to the Odagiri effect, and large numbers of youth found the show fun and aspired to compete.
 TBS immediately pivoted their approach and moved the series to a prime time window on Sundays beginning in October 1995.
 In addition, they greatly expanded the number of events returning from Sportsman, and created additional competition divisions for women and youth.
 They also invested in new events, most notably a backflip racing event named Bakuten that attracted success from professional gymnasts such as Yukio Iketani.